The question I get asked most frequently about landlord associations are:

 Pseudo National Landlord Associations

-Pseudo national landlord associations that were set up by an individual or small group of individuals to generate income for the owner by charging landlords to join and earning money from buying their services.
+Pseudo national landlord associations are set up to generate income for the owner by charging landlords to join and earning money from buying their services.

-Some would argue that these are not landlord associations at all in that they do not have a board of members but are run by an individual presumably for their own financial benefit.
-If Property Hawk claimed to be a landlord association this is the category in which it would fall in to, but we don’t make any such grandiose claims.
-We are just a free website for landlords, our aim is simple, to help landlords, then in return, we may make the odd penny from an advert or if a landlord buys insurance or secures a BTL mortgage through us.
+Some would argue that these are not landlord associations at all.
+They do not have a board of members but are run by an individual presumably for their own financial benefit.
+If Property Hawk claimed to be a landlord association this is the category in which it would fall in to; but we don’t make any such grandiose claims.
+We are just a free website for landlords.
+Our aim is simple, to help landlords, then in return, we may make the odd penny from an advert or if a landlord buys insurance or secures a BTL mortgage through us.

 The associations that fall into this category are: